TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/1. Main Window Functions/Utility Misc Functions/README.txt

 % Input Arguments:
 % 1.
 Input: input to be checked as char.
 I diretly pass the app.Button.Value
 % 2.
-Type: string, options: "One" to chekc format of a single number, "Two"
+Type: string, options: "One" to check format of a single number, "Two"
 % for two numbers seperated by a comma
 % 3.
 StandardValues: char containing a value the original input gets
 % replaced by when the format is violated